guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 # Defining the language

-The programming language is a simple expression that can be a natural number, two concurrency programs or two programs that happen one next the other.
+The programming language is a simple expression that can be a natural number, two concurrency programs, or two programs that happen one next to the other.
 In the end, the main idea is that this program just returns a list of natural numbers.

 ```